Bratislava Airport

-Bratislava is a base for the Slovak Government Flying Service as well as Ryanair, AirExplore, and Smartwings Slovakia.
-During a brief period in 2011, the airport was also a secondary hub for Czech Airlines.
+Bratislava is a base for the Slovak Government Flying Service as well as Ryanair, AirExplore, Smartwings Slovakia, Wizz Air and Air Horizont during the summer season.
+During a brief period in 2011, the airport was also a secondary hub for Czech Airlines and between 2004 and 2005 as secondary hub for Austrian Airlines.
 Two maintenance companies, Austrian Technik Bratislava and East Air Company are also based at the airport.
 Air Livery has one painting bay for aircraft at the airport.
 The airport is category 4E for aircraft, and category 7 or 8 on request in terms of potential rescue.

-Bratislava is also served by the Vienna International Airport located 49 km west of the city centre.
-Conversely, Bratislava Airport may serve as a low-cost alternative for people from Vienna and the neighbouring areas.
+Bratislava is located to the north-east of the city center, with direct access from the D1 motorway, covering a catchment area of four countries, and is one-hour drive of Vienna International Airport located 49 km west of the city centre.
+Conversely, Bratislava Airport serves as a low-cost alternative for Vienna and the neighbouring areas.